Zest-studi-o/Gamer-Quiz/README.md

 - [Modals](https://www.youtube.com/watch?v=XH5OW46yO8I) - I used this video tutorial to help me with the modal windows.

 - [Build a Quiz App - James Q Quick](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=1) I used this series of videos to teach me how to make a quiz app using html, css and js.
-This tutorial builds up on the Code Institute content, teaching how to develop and add features to a QUIZ app, such as a highscores page or save user data to local storage, the tutorial goes further and also explain how to fetch data from an API to display the questions.
+This tutorial builds upon the Code Institute content, teaching how to develop and add features to a QUIZ app, such as a high scores page or save user data to local storage, the tutorial goes further and also explains how to fetch data from an API to display the questions.

-- I also used [stack overflow](https://stackoverflow.com/) to troubleshot errors, [w3schools](https://www.w3schools.com/) and [mdn developer](https://developer.mozilla.org/es/) to read documentation and learn about specific things such as how to fetch.
+- I also used [stack overflow](https://stackoverflow.com/) to troubleshoot errors, [w3schools](https://www.w3schools.com/) and [mdn developer](https://developer.mozilla.org/es/) to read documentation and learn about specific things such as how to fetch.

 ### Content